 With the introduction of the assembly line and Ford’s adaptation of it to the automobile industry, cost-effective mass manufacturing became a reality.
 This meant that the need for measurement of parts against pre-determined standards became more acute.
 A large number of parts involved had rendered manual measurement against go and no-go gauges, as was the prevalent practice, unfeasible.
 The onus thus shifted to the measurement of the consistency of the process in place to produce interchangeable parts, so that the end products were within acceptable tolerance limits for quality.

 An allied development was the widespread adoption of rudimentary statistical techniques such as sampling.
 Deployment of statistical tools in the management of quality had become commonplace.

-It was in this fertile climate for statistics that Dr. Walter Shewhart, statistician and engineer, was brought in to improve the quality of manufacturing processes at the Western Electric Company, in 1924.
+It was in this fertile climate for statistics that Dr. Walter Shewhart, statistician, and engineer, was brought in to improve the quality of manufacturing processes at the Western Electric Company, in 1924.
 One of Shewhart’s first –and ultimately most important- contributions was the Process Control chart, which was to become a staple of quality management in the decades to come.

-By the 1930s, the role of the supervisor or inspector in American industries had moved away from measurement and identification of defects to determining the stability of the processes involved, identifying deviations from the norm and suggested corrective action.
+By the 1930s, the role of the supervisor or inspector in American industries had moved away from measurement and identification of defects to determine the stability of the processes involved, identifying deviations from the norm and suggested corrective action.
 Increased complexity and increase in the volumes of parts handled meant that businesses began to establish separate, dedicated Quality Control Departments. avenue

 The Second World War and progress in Japan